BU-NU-CLOUD-F19/Develop_a_containerized_plugin_for_medical_image_analysis_on_Power9/README.md

 Why is it containerized?
 A ChRIS plugin is a container that is run on the MOC machines.
 We need to containerize FreeSurfer so that we can use it in a ChRIS plugin.
 Containers allow us to run our ChRIS plugin on machines in the cloud without having to worry about the environment.

 Why are we using Docker?
-Docker is popular for creating and building software inside containers, which is what we need to do.
+We are using Docker because the existing ChRIS infrastructure uses Docker and we are using the existing ChRIS plugin template.
+The ChRIS infrastructure also uses OpenShift and our mentor said we should not concern ourselves with the inner workings of this.

 Why are we cross-compiling onto PowerPC?
 Cross compiling is the process of compiling code for multiple platforms from one host.
 We may cross-compile because we are not sure what our capabilities will be on the MOC Power9 machines (can we ssh? will we have proper permissions? etc.).
 Cross-compiling gives us the ability to compile code on our personal machines for the PowerPC architecture.
 We are not yet sure if we will try to cross-compile or just compile natively on PowerPC, but we want to note cross-compiling as a possiblity.